winstonchan1990/deep-learning/text-generator-with-gru/README.md

   - `dropoutKeep` : 1 - dropout rate in training
   - `numEpochs` : Number of epochs in training
   - `removeNonASCII` : Whether to remove non-ASCII characters from input text data
+  - `resumeTraining` : Resume training of a model from the most recent saved checkpoint

 ### 3. Text generation